CallMeElle/FederatedUnlearnVerify/README.md

 ##Verification
 The verification model is created with
-`python verify_main.py`
+`python verify_main.py -trigger_size 5`
+The trigger_size of 5 is just an example

 ## Sources and License